rong-jin/HVI-EnKF-inversion/README.md

 and replaces only the matched entries.

-### Why this matters

-A line-number-based updater is fragile and can fail when:

-- comments are added,
-- blank lines are inserted,
-- the file header changes,
-- formatting is modified.

-By-name replacement is significantly more robust for long-term code maintenance.
+This makes the update logic more robust to comments, blank lines, and minor formatting changes in `Run.k`.

 ---

-## Robust `nodout` Parsing
+## Robust `nodout` parsing

 Observation extraction is implemented using **header-driven parsing**, not fixed line offsets.